KellanHiggins/AsciiFBXExporterForUnity/readme.md

 5. Sometimes the reimported FBX files don't find the right materials.
 C'est la vie.

 6. Exporting a prefab in the Project Tab sort of works.
 Needs more testing

+7. This is not designed to export Skinned Mesh Renderers properly.
+It will export a Skinned Mesh into the form that it is currently in in (like a statue).
+Armatures won't be included.

 Tutorial